-You may want to increase the frequency of your communication to weekly.
+You may want to increase the frequency of your communication to weekly, with the exception of spring break.
 Things are happening so fast.
 You will find reviewing the Post Go-Live Planning Guide will help you make sure all is in order for your college.